Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - Ranks - will you be offering Ranks from launch or will this be introduced at a later date?

-Review your theme
+Review your Theme

 - Have you built your own custom theme through GitHub (Enterprise plan only) or have you commissioned the Vanilla Professional Services team to build your custom theme?